dm03514/blog/automatable-testability/encapsulate-conditional-logic/README.md

     # way more ...
 ```

-Refactoring to significantly increase comprehensibility, safety and support testability is pretty safe.
+Refactoring to significantly increase comprehensibility, safety and support testability is a relatively safe operation.
 The conditional logic should be encapsulated in a method and extracted.
 Martin Fowler identifies this pattern in "Refactoring" as ["Extract Method"](https://refactoring.com/catalog/extractMethod.html).
 This can be done by copying a conditional pasting it in a method describing what the conditional does, and parameterizing the method to take the required values.

 To illustrate using the first example above: